yahav1349/Number-of-steps-preditnios/README.md

 # Number-of-steps-preditnios
-Project about calssify csv files to running bs walking activities based on acceleration in x, y, z axis by creating a features vactor fot it files and train a classifcation model. predict number of steps based on files of x.y.z accelaration, predict type of activity ים
+Project about calssify csv files to running vs walking activities based on acceleration in x, y, z axis by creating a features vactor fot it files and train a classifcation model. predict number of steps based on files of x.y.z accelaration, predict type of activity.
+ים
 #  In order to use this file, do the following:
 1. open colab in your browser.